Why Caregivers?

 2. Accessibility

-A church is a home to all sorts of people, some of whom have different needs.
-Taking the time to ensure your church is accessible to all people with disabilities will go a long way to make visitors feel welcome and seen.
+A place of worship is a home to all sorts of people, some of whom have different needs.
+Taking the time to ensure your building and programs are accessible to all people with disabilities will go a long way to make visitors feel welcome and seen.

 Article

-To make your church a safe and supportive space for caregivers, it must also be accessible and welcoming to those they care for.
-Learn more about key areas where your church can improve accessibility.
+To make your church or place of worship a safe and supportive space for caregivers, it must also be accessible and welcoming to those they care for.
+Learn more about key areas where you can improve accessibility.

 READ THE ARTICLE